Ahmad-alsanie/design-patterns/README.md

 Welcome to "Real-World Design Patterns in Java" – a comprehensive repository dedicated to exploring classic design patterns through practical, real-world examples.
 This repository serves as an invaluable resource for both budding and seasoned developers who wish to deepen their understanding of design patterns and see how they're applied in everyday programming scenarios.

 ## How to navigate
-Each package is created to host one pattern with a real-world example where the documentation comments describes each pattern
+Each package is created to host one pattern with a real-world example where there is also a `.md` file that describes each pattern and use case

 ## What You'll Find Here: